FollowTheProcess/followtheprocess.github.io/content/posts/auto_venv.md

 And they live here: `.vscode/settings.json` inside your project.

-There are two settings I'm interested in here:
+The setting I'm interested in here is:

-1) `python.pythonPath`: This controls which verion of the python executable will be used to run your stuff, i.e. this is how we can tell VSCode to use our virtual environment automatically
+`python.pythonPath`: This controls which verion of the python executable will be used to run your stuff, i.e. this is how we can tell VSCode to use our virtual environment automatically

-2) `python.testing.pytestEnabled`: This tells VSCode that our project has tests and we can use some of the cool built in features for running and debugging tests.
-These really come in handy!

 #### Setting python.pythonPath